h585660/NetScout-Web-Information-Extractor/README.md

 ## Upcoming Features 🔮

 - **Enhanced Link Exploration 🔍**: Navigating through web links like a seasoned explorer, uncovering related content far and wide.
-- **Data Aggregation and Formatting 📊**: Building a grand library of text, formatted for ChatGPT integration, transforming it into a personal chatbot for any domain of your choosing.
+- **Data Aggregation and Formatting 📊**: Building a grand library of text, formatted for ChatGPT integration, transforming it into a personal chatbot for any domain of your choosing!
 - **Advanced Domain-Limited Navigation 🧭**: Soon, our scraper will be an expert in navigating related domains, seeking out textual treasures with precision.

--

 **Note**: While Cheerio has bid us adieu, our adventure continues with renewed focus and capabilities!